sahandset/sahandset/README.md

 - 🎓 Pursuing BS Computer Science @ University of Colorado Boulder | Graduating May 2022
 - 💻 Coding for the Colorado Laboratory for Users, Media, and Networks and the CU Hyperloop Tunnel-Boring Machine (TBM)
 - 🌱 Learning ML & Data Science
-- 📚 Reading The Alchemist
+- 📚 Reading Dune by Frank Herbert